Souptik18/ReactFormSouptik/README.md

-## Feedback App
+## Feedback Application

-**Steps to view the app**
+**Steps for viewing the app**

-1. download the file using zip later,  extract it or clone the repo
+1. download the file with zip later, extract it, or clone the repository.
-2. open root directory through the terminal in code editor
+2. In the code editor, open the root directory via the terminal.
-3. type npm install
+3. Type: npm install
-4. type npm run dev
+4. Type: npm run dev

+Take note of the development server's address.
-note the development server address open a web browser on that address to view the project
+To view the project, open a web browser using that address.